‘All voices should be read as the river’s mutterings’

 At the start of the book, Alice notes that the poem ‘is made from the language of people who live and work on the Dart.
 Over the past two years I’ve been recording conversations with people who know the river.
 I’ve used these records as life-models from which to sketch a series of characters — linking their voice into a sound-map of the river, a songline from the source to the sea.
 There are indications in the margins where one voice changes into another.
 These do not refer to real people or even fixed fictions.
 All voices should be read as the river’s mutterings.’

 The River Dart tells its own story through the voices of the people, whether salmon poacher, naturalist, boat builder, but also industrial workers at a sewage plant and a dairy; a chambermaid, river pilot, ferryman and botanist.
 Swimmers, town boys, a drowned canoeist, and boats; dead tin miners speak, as well as otters and mythic figures.
-The cumulative effect brings together human and natural history into a synthesis containing workaday lives, the metaphysical, nature, language, and dreams., all to the sounds of the river.
+The cumulative effect brings together human and natural history into a synthesis containing workaday lives, the metaphysical, nature, language and dreams, all to the sounds of the river.

 OUR WALK